-This article on the 2nd Battalion 96th Berar Infantry aims to help you research the Regiment and those who served with it during the First World War.
-I have written a separate article on the short-lived 2nd Battalion 96th Berar Infantry and also a series of guides to help you research soldiers who served in the Indian Army during the First World War.
+This article on the 2nd Battalion 96th Berar Infantry will help you research the unit and those who served with it during the First World War.
+I have written a separate article on the 1st Battalion 96th Berar Infantry and also a series of guides to help you research soldiers who served in the Indian Army during the First World War.
 The links below will take you to the guides:

 The 2nd Battalion 96th Berar Infantry

-Lineage: The 2nd Battalion 96th Berar Infantry was formed at Ahmednagar (Maharashtra, India) on 4 March 1918 and was disbanded on 28 January 1922.
+Lineage: The 2nd Battalion 96th Berar Infantry was formed at Ahmednagar in the present day Indian state of Maharashtra on 4 March 1918 and was disbanded on 28 January 1922.
 For a history of the Regiment’s lineage see my page on the 1st Battalion 96th Berar Infantry.

-Class Composition of Battalion in April 1919: 2 Companies Hindustani Musalmans, 1 Company of Tagas, 1/2 a Company of Rajputs and 1/2 a Company United Provinces Jats.
+Class Composition of Battalion in April 1919: 2 Companies Hindustani Muslims, 1 Company of Tagas, 1/2 a Company of Rajputs and 1/2 a Company of United Provinces Jats.

-Major-General Sir M. J. Tighe, Commanding Poona Division reported:
+Major-General Sir Michael Joseph Tighe, Commanding Poona Division reported:

 I concur with the Brigadier’s remarks.
 This unit was selected to furnish a detachment under Major Staples in aid of the Civil Powers in the Akola district [Maharashtra] and which earned the thanks of the Civil Authorities.
 It was also selected to form the garrison battalion at Poona and guard the Turkish Prisoners of War.